 To the north, you’ll see Palomar Mountain, Lake Cuyamaca, North Peak, and bits of Julian.
 And, to the east, you’ll see some of Anza Borrego’s high country, including Granite Mountain and Whale Peak.
 Not bad for two miles of hiking.
 From the summit, it’s a simple matter of retracing your steps down the switchbacks, past the dreaded poodle dog bushes, and back across the highway to Paso Picacho, where you can repose in the shade of the pines and cedars that were spared from the 2003 fire.

-– There is an $8 day use fee to park at Paso Picacho campground.
+– There is a $10 day use fee to park at Paso Picacho campground.